 Our own developer Abdelhadi Khiati shows us step by step how to compile this package for your next software project.
-This story made it to the Hacker News frontpage, so enjoy! ›
+His guide even made it to the Hacker News front page.
+Enjoy! ›

-There are a ton of reasons why Open Source is a great thing for you and your career, from doing wonders to your (personal) brand, to growing as a developer, and it feels great every single time someone thanks you for a project but what about the downsides?
+There are a ton of reasons why Open Source is a great thing for you and your career, from doing wonders for your (personal) brand, to growing as a developer, and it feels great every single time someone thanks you for a project.
+But what about the downsides?
 Read post ›

-On 4 June at 5:32pm CEST, we deployed a backward-compatibility-breaking change.
-We learned that our resize strategy 'crop' did not function as advertised.
-It mimicked the behavior of its counterpart: 'fillcrop' instead.
-We fixed this but failed to consider that some customers might have been relying on the bad behavior.
-After several customers noticed we have reverted the change.
+We recently deployed a backward-compatibility-breaking change.
+We learned that instead of functioning as advertised, our resize strategy 'crop' mimicked the behavior of its counterpart: 'fillcrop'.
+In fixing this, we failed to consider that some customers might have been relying on the bad behavior.
+As of now, we have temporarily reverted the change.
 Still, if you were accustomed to using our 'crop' resize strategy, please switch to 'fillcrop' instead.
 Any badly resized affected images can be re-resized if you also exported the ':original' files.
 Read post ›

 We are very happy to announce that we have launched the Transloadit integration for Zapier.
 A beta version was already made available a few months ago for testing purposes and a lot of progress has been made as a result of that.
 We are now comfortable to slap a 1.0 tag onto it and see what people can do with this new toy.
 Read post ›